XHMM/my-config-files/README.md

       }
       ```

-10. (optional) create `.eslintignore` and `.stylelintignore` to ignore not related files. (remind: ignorefile should be placed in root dir)
+10. (optional) create `.eslintignore` and `.stylelintignore` to ignore not related files. (remind: ignorefiles should be placed in root dir)

-That's all, after setup, every prettier format problem will become an eslint error and some other rules you can get from source config files, happy coding !
+That's all, after setup, every prettier format problem will become an eslint error, you can checkout other rules from source config files, happy confident coding!

-## Future Plan

-To write better ts code, I will add `ban-ts-ignore` and enable `strict` in `tsconfig.json` in the future.